I have only ever been to sex parties

 But it always comes.

 Crashing through my system like a linebacker, everything exits

 my body as a giant grenade.

-Even though she can see the sheer ecstacy in eyes
+Even though she can see the sheer ecstasy in eyes

 that this relief provides, mama will always cluck her tongue

-at me and swear I need more fibre in my diet.
+at me and swear I need more fiber in my diet.

 It’s her polite way of asking me to deal with my